rizac/eGSIM/README.md

 <details>
   <summary>Notes</summary>

-1. Thre is also a `requirements.txt` file available, which lists a subset of `requirements.dev.txt`: it lacks only the dependencies required for running tests, and it is supposed to be used optionally in production only (although for simplicity we suggest to use `requirements.dev.txt` in any case and  be able to run tests also on the server).
+1. Thre is also a `requirements.txt` file available, which is the same as `requirements.dev.txt` but without the dependencies required for running tests.
+In general, `requirements.txt` is supposed to be used in production only.
+In our case, we suggest to use `requirements.dev.txt` in any case and be able to run tests also on the server.

 3. This is not a client program but a web app in Django, there is no need to install this program via `pip install .`, but only its dependencies.
 Also note that this way we have to list dependencies